Sonic Foundry Inc. (SOFO) and Intuit Inc. (NASDAQ:INTU) Contrasting side by side | New Business Observer

 Insider & Institutional Ownership

-Sonic Foundry Inc. and Intuit Inc. has shares owned by institutional investors as follows: 13.14% and 91.2%.
+Institutional investors owned 13.14% of Sonic Foundry Inc. shares and 91.2% of Intuit Inc. shares.
 Insiders owned 38.41% of Sonic Foundry Inc. shares.
-Competitively, 0.1% are Intuit Inc.’s share owned by insiders.
+Competitively, insiders own roughly 0.1% of Intuit Inc.’s shares.

 Performance